VulcanStocks/TWstatmentScraper/README.md

 To use this library, you need to have .NET installed on your machine.
 Then, you can clone this repository and reference the project in your solution.

-## License

-This project is licensed under the MIT License.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Disclaimer

-This library is for educational purposes only.
-Always respect the terms of service of the websites you are scraping.